Miss Kristina Premo

 Psalm 73:25-28 “Whom have I in heaven but thee? and there is none upon earth that I desire beside thee.
 My flesh and my heart faileth: but God is the strength of my heart, and my portion for ever.
 But it is good for me to draw near to God: I have put my trust in the Lord God, that I may declare all thy works.”

 My favorite part of teaching is seeing the kids enjoy the project and the materials used to create it.
 The end results are “Amazing!”
 I enjoy creating my own art and seeing people react to something I have done.
-Spending time with my family is the most precious gift of all.
 God gave me the most grateful gift of all, a home in Heaven.

 “Unless someone like you cares a whole awful lot, nothing is going to get better.
 It’s not.” – Dr. Seuss